-One homestead skill I’ve been so excited to learn is making handmade soaps.
+One homestead skill I’ve been so excited to learn is making handmade soaps like pumpkin hand soap.

 Loaded with vitamin A and other nourishing nutrients, real pumpkin puree gives this soap its natural yellow-orange color.
 Both homemade puree and canned pumpkin work equally well; if neither is available, try using butternut squash instead.

 Makes 7 to 8 bars (2.5 lbs/1.13 kg)

 - 3.95 oz Sodium Hydroxide (also called Lye or Caustic Soda)

 - 4 oz Shea or Mango Butter (113 g)

 - 12 oz olive oil (340g)

 - 4 oz Sunflower or Sweet Almond Oil (113 g)

 - Wearing protective gloves and eyewear, carefully stir the lye (sodium hydroxide) into the distilled water until dissolved.
 Work in an area with good ventilation and be careful not to breathe in the fumes.
 Set the lye solution aside to cool for about 30 or 40 minutes or until the temperature drops to around 100 to 110°F (38 to 43°C).